-Joe Borelli was elected to serve the constituents of the 51st Council District in a special election held on November 3, 2015, and was re-elected to his first full term in November 2017.
-His district includes the South Shore of Staten Island.
-Joe serves as the Minority Whip, and is the current Chairperson for the Committee on Fire and Emergency Management at the New York City Council.
-Joe also currently serves as a member of the Committee on Education, Committee on Parks and Recreation, and the Committee on Cultural Affairs, Libraries and International Intergroup Relations.
+First elected to represent the 51st Council District in a special election in November 2015, Borelli was re-elected to his first full term in November 2017 and to a second full term in November 2021.
+He is the current Chairperson for the New York City Council Committee on Fire and Emergency Management at the New York City Council and is also a member of the Committee on Education, Committee on Parks and Recreation, and the Committee on Cultural Affairs, Libraries and International Intergroup Relations.

-Joe previously represented his South Shore constituents in the New York State Assembly.
-He was the ranking minority member of the Assembly Cities Committee, and he also served on committees for Health, Housing, Transportation, Mental Health, Banking, Education, and Energy.
-Joe was a staunch advocate against energy cost increases, and the common core curriculum.
+Borelli previously represented Staten Island’s South Shore in the New York State Assembly, where he was the ranking minority member of the Assembly Cities Committee, and served on committees for Health, Housing, Transportation, Mental Health, Banking, Education, and Energy.

-Joe grew upon Staten Island where he attended Public School 4, Our Lady Star of the Sea Grammar School, and St. Joseph by-the-Sea High School from which he graduated in 2000.
-Joe would go on to Marist College where he graduated with a B.A. in Political Science, and an M.A. from the College of Staten Island, a subject that he has been teaching locally as an Adjunct Professor at the College of Staten Island since 2008.
+A lifelong Staten Islander, Borelli attended Public School 4, Our Lady Star of the Sea Grammar School, and graduated from St. Joseph by-the-Sea High School.
+He earned B.A. in Political Science from Marist College, and an M.A. from the College of Staten Island, where he also taught as an Adjunct Professor.

 As a volunteer, Joe serves on the Development Board of St. Joseph by the Sea High School, as well as the Friends of the College of Staten Island, which raise money for scholarships.
 He has assisted dozens of non-profit, veterans and community organizations in accessing governmental grants.
 He has helped raise private money for equipment to help handicapped children at Mount Loretto, and has worked with the Verdino Foundation to bring the new state-of-the-art little league facility to the South Shore.